webbjj/GALACTIC_Group/group_folders/Ritik's files/README.md

   - created new file for sample_four_body() function
   - added new parameters for binaries in new function
   - goal for next week: start restructuring new function for the 2 + 2 binary case
+  - goal for next week: code a new distribution function from Nathan's paper
+  - goal for next week:

 - (24/01/23)
   - downloaded updated version of corespray